Automotive industry in Morocco: Renault's production in Morocco

 The French auto-maker Renault-Nissan, that decided to invest in the north of Morocco specifically in a small city called Melloussa.
 The city is considered a strategic one because it is a half hour away from the largest Moroccan port of Tanger-Med and that facilitate much of the transportation of new made cars and get them as soon as possible to the port for export whether to Europe or to some countries in the MENA region.
 Renault-Nissan have decided to invest an amount of around 10 billion dirhams (almost €1 billion) in order to bring this factory to life.
-According to the Moroccan industry minister Moulay Hafid El Alami, Renault-Nissan is aiming to build an "industry ecosystem".
+According to the former Moroccan industry minister Moulay Hafid Elalami, Renault-Nissan is aiming to build an "industry ecosystem".
 This "industry ecosystem" according to him will attract many other companies that specialise in making certain auto-parts to come and invest in the same region in Morocco in order for them to supply Renault-Nissan with parts that will be on the final car.
 The minister claims that this creates an amount of money projected at 20 billion dirhams (almost €2 billion).

 According to the company, the factory will start first by making 48 870 vehicle in the first year and that it will reach according to prediction to an amount of more than 250,000 vehicles by 2015.
 The company also has put a strategy by moving to an amount of 400,000 vehicles made in a single year by offering some benefits to workers to work on week-ends.